aragon/aragon-cli/docs/Main-commands.md

 - `bump`: Type of bump (major, minor or patch) or version number to publish the app.
 - `--client`: Whether to start the Aragon client or not.
 Defaults to `true`.
 - `--client-version`: Version of Aragon client used to run your sandboxed app.
+- `--client-repo`: Repository of Aragon client to clone and run in your sandboxed app.
+Defaults to `https://github.com/aragon/aragon`.
 - `--client-port`: Port being used by Aragon client.
 - `--client-path`: A path pointing to an existing Aragon client installation.
 - `--app-init`: Name of the function that will be called to initialize an app.
 Defaults to `initialize`.